ioggstream/openapi-resolver/README.md

 ```

 ##### Docker CLI
-To override the `ENTRYPOINT` directive and enter into the Docker images, run:
+To override the `ENTRYPOINT` directive and enter into the Docker container, run:
 ```
 $ docker run -it --rm --entrypoint=bash openapi-resolver
 ```